GlobalWebIndex/challenge-scala/README.md

 but none seemed to work, as implicit values seem to be the problem.
 I decided to go with a simple solution, as the database needs are simple as well and delete all records before and after each test.
 I had to do it for both before and each, as there were flows running until the test `ActorSystem` was terminated, inserting records in the database.
-This is not really an issue, as I am using another database within PG for tests.
+This is not an optiomal solution, but it does not cause any issues, as I am using another database within PG for tests.